roseengineering/ispark/README.md

 1. master.sh: Connects to the master instance using ssh.

 2. proxy.sh: Tunnels into the tinyproxy server on the master node using ssh.
-The script opens chrome to the spark and hadoop UI webapps running on the cluster.
+It then opens chrome to the spark and hadoop UI webapps running on the cluster.

 3. notebook.sh: Tunnels into the jupyter server on the master node using ssh.
 It then opens chrome to the jupyter notebook.
 (Jupyter websockets do not work through http proxies.)